New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 • Variable life insurance: This policy has lifelong coverage, cash value, and adjustable premiums and death benefit.
 Cash value can be invested in individual securities for higher potential growth, but losses can also occur.

 • Final expense insurance: A final expense insurance plan is designed for funeral expenses, medical bills, and other end-of-life costs.
-This policy comes with a small death benefit, low premiums, lifelong coverage, and cash value.
+This policy comes with a small death benefit, reasonable premiums, lifelong coverage, and cash value.

 How women can choose the right life insurance policy